ikurtz/cloudbees-field-workshops/labs/cloudbees-ci-workshop-q4fy24/content/workspace-caching/workspace-caching-lab.md

 We were able to **significantly** reduce the total time it took for Maven to build the `kubernetes-plugin`, as it's now able to retrieve any dependencies or other artifacts it needs within seconds thanks to Workspace Caching.

 Now what if something went wrong during a specific Pipeline stage?
-What if I need to easily sift through my build log?
+What if you need to easily comb through the build log?
 In the past, all doors led to the Console Output.
-In the next lab, we'll showcase CloudBees CI's new troubleshooting experience with Pipeline Explorer.
+In the next lab, we'll showcase CloudBees CI's new troubleshooting experience with **Pipeline Explorer**.